 You might think maps are just good for showing people where to find you, but maps can do so much more.
-Here are 5 ways to combine maps with other data to help create better customer experiences, increase customer engagement and get more for your marketing budget:
+Here are 5 ways to use geolocation services, create better customer experiences, increase customer engagement and get more for your marketing budget:

-3. Target your marketing spend more precisely: by combining your own customer data, information on your locations and those of competitors, and third-party data on demographics and lifestyle, you can gain insights into consumer trends, as well more detail on your ideal customer personas and where to reach them.
+You can use geomarketing to make better marketing decisions.
+By combining your own customer data, information on your locations and those of competitors, and third-party data on demographics and lifestyle, you can gain insights into consumer trends, as well more detail on your ideal customer personas and where to reach them.
 That lets you target advertising such as Google Adwords, billboards and mail drops more precisely, and tailor your messages so they're more relevant and engaging.
 According to research from KISSmetrics, 60% of advertising professionals say geo-targeted ads deliver a stronger ROI.

-4. Improve customer engagement: use maps to providing something extra alongside your product or service that helps you stand out from the crowd.
+Send targeting advertising with geomarketing.
+Use maps to provide something extra alongside your product or service that helps you stand out from the crowd.
 Let customers view the layout of your restaurant and book a specific table.
 Give customers buying your hiking gear a map of hiking trails.
 Or just add some fun: Coca-cola in Israel grabbed the number one rating spot for an app that used geofencing to display a user's name on a billboard when the user approached.

 5. Improve your view of your supply chain